kartik82006/reactjs/02counter/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+---

+_Last updated: June 13, 2024_

+## What I learned

+- Learned how to use the `useState` hook for managing state in React components.
+- Explored how React's reconciliation process efficiently updates the DOM.
+- Studied the React Fiber architecture and how it improves rendering performance.